Zentar-Ai/Zentara-Code/README.md

 - **VS Code Native Experience:** Integrates seamlessly with VS Code's debugging infrastructure, providing a familiar and powerful experience.

-## Detailed Debugging Operations
+## Detailed AI Debugging Operations

-Zentara Code provides a rich set of granular debugging operations, allowing for precise control over the debugging process:
+Zentara Code provides a rich set of granular AI debugging operations, allowing for precise control over the debugging process:

 ### Session Management

-- `debug_launch`: Starts a new debugging session for a specified program or test.
+- `debug_launch`: Starts a new AI debugging session for a specified program or test.
 - `debug_quit`: Terminates the currently running program and exits the debugger.

 ### Execution Control